khushi05sharma/serenity-breath-web/README.md

 # 3. Open the project in your browser
 # Simply double-click index.html or run using Live Server in VS Code

----

-# License 📜

-This project is licensed under the MIT License– feel free to use, modify, and distribute!
-See the LICENSE file for more details.